jonmadison/jonmadison/README.md

 i've been in tech for a few decades

-i'm currently at amazon.com. started in retail search, currently in devices (echo/alexa/etc.), looking for my next area
+i'm currently at amazon.com as a senior design technologist, focused on experimental AI efforts on the futures subteam. started in retail search, currently in devices (echo/alexa/etc.), looking for my next area

 i've been at a few startups